deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 - **Profile selection**<br>
   Issue a drag-rotation while in Tip selection mode to show the profile selection.<br>
   Rotate to change the selected profile (T12, C210, C245), click or wait 2 seconds to select and return to normal mode.
+- **Tip change mode**<br>
+  While in the main temperature screen, issue a click and inmediately after press and hold the button down, after which a screen with a soldering tip and an arrow will be displayed.<br>
+  The power will be removed and the station will ignore any wake/shake/stand events, so the tip can be conveniently changed.<br>
+  It will exit when the tip change is detected, on click action, or after a 20 second timeout.<br>
 - **System menu**<br>
   A long click will enter the system menu (Except while in tip selection/setpoint adjustment).<br>